Otto Octavius (film character): Entering an alternate reality

-Despite being reluctant, Octavius was convinced to come with Spider-Man, but protested when Peter-One told him that he was going to be cured first.
-Nonetheless, Peter-One and Osborn make a new inhibitor chip for him, as Spider-Man administrated it, which gives Octavius his humanity and control over his arms back.
-Octavius expressed his gratitude to Peter-One for his help, returns the nanites he absorbed back to Peter's suit and offers to help cure the remaining villains, but Osborn's Green Goblin personality takes control and convinces the uncured villains to fight back.
+Despite being unwilling, Octavius is convinced to come with Spider-Man, but protests when Peter-One told him that he was going to be cured first.
+Nonetheless, Peter-One and Osborn make a new inhibitor chip for him.
+The new inhibitor chip gives Octavius his humanity and control over his arms back.
+Octavius expresses his gratitude to Peter-One for his help, returns the nanites he absorbed back to Peter's suit, and offers to help cure the remaining villains, but Osborn's Green Goblin persona retakes control of Norman and convinces the uncured villains to fight back.
 Octavius attempts to stop them, but is blasted out of a building by Dillon and forced to escape.
-Later on, Octavius reunites with Parker and Peter-One before joining forces with them and a third version of Parker (nicknamed "Peter-Three") to cure Dillon and fight back against the Green Goblin.
-Afterwards, Strange returns the displaced individuals back to their native universes, with Octavius taking an arc reactor back with him.
+However, Octavius later assists his universe's Parker, Peter-One and an alternate version of Parker from Dillon's and Connors' universe (nicknamed "Peter-Three") to cure Dillon and fight back against the Green Goblin, while also briefly having an emotional reunion with his universe's Peter (who is much older).
+Afterwards, Strange returns the displaced individuals to their native universes, with Octavius taking an arc reactor back with him to a branched/alternate timeline of his universe where he would likely be given a second chance at life.

+Characterization

+Although Octavius maintains the egocentric, selfish and arrogant nature of his comic counterpart when under the influence of the arms, he is shown to be more friendly and well-meaning pre-accident.
+These changes to his character aid the emotional through-line of the film.
+Despite his role as the main antagonist, Octavius’ story and character arc in the film bear more resemblance to a Byronic Hero or Antihero archetype.